 Another option is to set your camera to “live view” mode which also flips and locks the mirror.

 It’s important to work quickly due to the limited time of the blue hour.
-Nevertheless, you should still try to experiment as well.
+But you should still try to experiment as well.
 Blue hour photography gives you the opportunity to capture some unique photos.
 But to do so, you have to be willing to look beyond the obvious scene in front of you.

 Don’t Forget Post-Production

 Always remember that the key to good post-production is subtlety.
-Too much and it will look fake and negatively impact the photo.
+Too much, and it will look fake and negatively impact the photo.